NickName-AM/KBC/README.md

 Abik is working on:
-A Method that returns the answer of the question
+Done: A Method that returns the answer of the question
 ```